-12 SUMMARY
+11 SUMMARY

-In later years it has again become obvious that not all species and age groups are properly covered in the enlarged survey area, e.g. young age groups of the strong 2004 and 2005 yearclasses of cod.
+In later years it has again become obvious that not all species and age groups are properly covered in the standard survey area, e.g. young age groups of the strong 2004 and 2005 year-classes of cod.
 This will have strong implications on both the consistency of the time series and the quality and uncertainty of the whole assessment and management advice.
 Good coverage of the whole available distribution area is therefore essential.
-In 2014 the investigated area was enlarged by three new strata in northwest, 24-26 (Fig. 2.1).
-However, the data are so far not included in the estimation of standard abundance indices.
+In 2014 and 2015 the investigated area was enlarged by three new strata in northwest, 24-26 (Fig. 2.1).
+However, the data from additional areas are so far not included in the estimation of abundance indices.